How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 Phase One Activities Output

-Strategy Phase Activities
+Strategy Planning Phase Activities

 Phase Two Activities Output

-Implementation Phase Activities
+Strategy Implementation Phase Activities

 Phase Three Activities Output

-Analysis Phase Activities
+Results Analysis Phase Activities

 Phase Four Activities Output